Cairo Citadel: Saladin's original construction

 Saladin charged his chief eunuch and close confidant, Baha al-Din Qaraqush, with overseeing the construction of the new fortifications.
 Most of the structure was built with limestone quarried from the surrounding Muqattam Hills; however, Qaraqush also quarried a number of minor pyramids at Giza and even as far away as Abusir in order to obtain further materials.
 He also made use of labour provided by Christian prisoners of war captured in Saladin's victories against the Crusaders.
 The initial fortress built in Saladin's time consisted essentially of what is today's Northern Enclosure, although not all elements of the Northern Enclosure's current walls are original.
 The southeast and northeast sections of these walls are likely the closest to their original forms.
-Also from Saladin's time is the so-called Yusuf's Well, a deep underground well accessed through a spiral staircase which provided water for the fortress.
+Also from Saladin's time is the so-called Yusuf's Well, a deep well accessed through a spiral staircase which provided water for the fortress.
 The original southwestern section of Saladin's enclosure has disappeared but is likely to have extended around this well and around the current site of al-Nasir Muhammad's mosque (making the original enclosure slightly bigger than the existing Northern Enclosure today).
 The carved image of a double-headed eagle, found near the top of one of the towers of the western walls (near the Police Museum), is a curious feature which is popularly attributed to Salah ad-Din's reign.
 It was probably located elsewhere originally and then moved here at some point when the walls were rebuilt in Muhammad Ali's time.
 The eagle's heads are missing today, but their original appearance was noted by chroniclers.